NASA-PDS/pds-view/portal/data-search/src/main/resources/schema/README.txt

 following commands:

 % mysqladmin -u root -p create search
-% mysql -u root -p -e "GRANT ALL ON search.* TO search@localhost IDENTIFIED BY 'p@ssw0rd'"
+% mysql -u root -p -e "GRANT ALL ON search.* TO registry@localhost IDENTIFIED BY 'p@ssw0rd'"

 Perform the following command to create the schema within the database:

-% mysql -u registry -p search < create-schema.sql
+% mysql -u registry -p -D search < create-schema.sql

 Perform the following command to load the schema with test data:

-% mysql -u registry -p search < load-schema.sql
+% mysql -u registry -p -D search < load-schema.sql

 Perform the following command to delete the contents from the schema:

-% mysql -u registry -p search < clean-schema.sql
+% mysql -u registry -p -D search < clean-schema.sql

 Perform the following command to drop all database objects from the schema:

-% mysql -u registry -p search < drop-schema.sql
+% mysql -u registry -p -D search < drop-schema.sql